inspiros/torchpairwise/README.md

 #### From Source:

-Make sure your machine has a C++17 and a CUDA compiler installed, then clone the repo and run:
+Make sure your machine has a C++17 and a Cuda compiler installed, then clone the repo and run:

 ```console
 pip install .